2022.12.27

 How was it?
 We have introduced many retro architectures that you would like to visit in the Nakanoshima and Kitahama areas.
 If you are visiting these areas or want to enjoy sightseeing in Osaka, please refer to the above.

-SOTETSU HOTELS offers the following recommended hotels for sightseeing in Osaka.
+We recommend using SOTETSU HOTELS for sightseeing in Osaka!

 More value with the SOTETSU HOTELS CLUB app